 Even though au-pairs and nannies in short supply, there are people right across Australia who are able to take on some of the role of an au-pair or nanny who are also looking for live-in opportunities.
 The best part is, they aren’t limited to just helping with your children.
 They can also cook meals or do the laundry; whatever you need help with.
 The challenge is – where do you find them?

 That’s where The Room Xchange comes in.
 We have hundreds of guests ready to ‘Xchange’ their time for room and board.
-A typical Xchange would involve a guest completing about 14 hours of tasks each week, and in Xchange the host provides room and board.
 Each Xchange is unique to the host and guest and gives everyone involved the opportunity to match priorities with strengths.
 It’s one way that The Room Xchange is helping families of our emergency service workers.
 At the same time, we’re helping Aussies get back on their feet, by using resources that already exist - time and spare bedrooms.

 Article written by Gemma Jordan